diogoff/plasma-tomography/README.md

     - The script will also indicate the epoch where the minimum validation loss was achieved.

-5. After training, run `python3 model_valid.py` to test the model on the validation and test sets.
+5. After training, run `python3 tomo_valid.py` to test the model on the validation set.

     - Check that the reported `loss` for the validation set is the same as indicated by `plot_train.py`.